Donor pays tuition for entire UH College of Medicine first class

-HOUSTON, Texas (KTRK) --Some medical students at the University of Houston won't have to worry about paying for school.
+HOUSTON, Texas (KTRK) --Medical students at the University of Houston won't have to worry about paying for school.

 Thanks to an anonymous $3 million gift, 30 students in the fall 2020 inaugural class at UH's College of Medicine will have their tuition paid for, the university announced Wednesday.